bowdoin-algorithms-s23/bowdoin-algorithms-s23.github.io/syllabus.md

 **Tips:**

 You will  find this class to be difficult.
-What makes it hard is that the material is theoretical and spans many levels of abstraction, and that coming up with algorithms is both an art and a science: there is no systematic way to have an idea, and problems that seem very similar, may have very different solutions.
+What makes it difficult is not the algorithms we discuss in class (though there will be a few that are quite brilliant).
+What makes it difficult is the creative part, the problem solving, the coming up with new algorithms for new problems.
+The material is theoretical and spans many levels of abstraction, and coming up with algorithms is both an art and a science: there is no systematic way to have an idea, and problems that seem very similar, may have very different solutions.
+Every problem is "new".

-Working on an algorithms assignment will seem easier than working on a programming assignment in Data Structures (argh, those bugs).
-When you write code, the process of getting your code to work forces you to correct your logic until the program does what it's supposed to do.
-When you write pseudocode for an algorithm, you have to rely on yourself to think through all its details carefully; you need to figure out if it has bugs without implementing it. __Thinking through your idea and all the cases that might happen --- it all happens in your head.__ There is no computer to tell you that you have bugs, that your logic has holes,  _YOU_ need to do that.
-In this class it will be easy to come up with algorithms that work partially.
-The hard part will be coming up with an algorithm that is  fully correct and efficient.
-That's the beauty of it.
+2101 vs 2200: Working on an algorithms assignment will seem easier than working on a programming assignment in Data Structures (argh, those bugs).

+* 2101: When you write code, the process of getting your code to work forces you to correct your logic until the program does what it's supposed to do.

+* 2200: When you write pseudocode for an algorithm, you have to rely on yourself to think through all its details carefully; you need to figure out if it has bugs without implementing it. __Thinking through your idea and all the cases that might happen --- it all happens in your head.__ There is no computer to tell you that you have bugs, that your logic has holes,  _YOU_ need to do that.
+In this class it will be easy to come up with algorithms that almost work .
+The hard part will be coming up with an algorithm that are actually correct (and efficient).
+That's the beauty of it!

 Here are some suggestions for doing well :

 * Budget your time  and give yourself plenty of time to read the materials and work on the assignments each week.
+Take the labs seriously.
 Plan on at least 10 hours a week, and make a schedule which you follow every week.

 * Be pro-active about things that are not clear.
 There's a lot of helpful free resources out there.
 Just search on the Internet (really, that's ~~allowed~~ encouraged).